chat loading...

 We are committed to working in partnership with colleagues in academic departments, to provide the best learning experience possible for UWTSD students.

-Compiling Reading/Resource Lists: Best Practice
+Compiling Online Resource Lists: Best Practice

 A good reading/resource list can enable students to manage their reading more effectively, develop their independent research skills, enhance their learning and understanding of a topic and raise student satisfaction rates.